 Safer Braver Spaces & Access Manifesto

-As part of the ACE / AHRC funded 2020-22 project enSHRINE / SAFEDI, Lady Kitt and producer Sarah Li have been exploring ways in which our collective practice can be more explicitly based on principles of care and access.
+As part of the ACE / AHRC funded 2020-22 project enSHRINE / SAFEDI, (and ever since!)
+Lady Kitt and producer Sarah Li have been exploring ways in which our collective practice can be more explicitly based on principles of care and access.
 This page documents some of the actions we are taking to develop and embed care-filled practices in our work

 We have an access centred practice, drawing on our experiences as disabled artists and extensive training including “Train The Trainer: Disability Equality Training” from Little Cog